PrincetonUniversity/job_defense_shield/docs/emails.md

 ## When Are Emails Sent?

 Emails to users are most effective when sent sparingly.
-For this reason, there is a command-line parameter `--days` to specify the amount of time that must pass before the user can receive another email for the same instance of underutilization.
+For this reason, there is a command-line parameter `--days` to specify the amount of time that must pass before the user can receive another email for the same instance of underutilization (e.g., low GPU efficiency).
 By default, this time period is 7 days.

 The emails sent to users either contain the individual jobs or a summary for that week.
 Note that users can receive multiple emails about the same type of underutilization if there are multiple alerts covering different partitions or different clusters.

 The `Email` column in the table below shows the number of emails that each user has received about this particular instance of underutilization:

 ```
+$ job_defense_shield --zero-util-gpu-hours

                          GPU-Hours at 0% Utilization
 ---------------------------------------------------------------------
     User   GPU-Hours-At-0%  Jobs             JobID             Emails